monsoonmaelstrom/book2/book2.md

 It’s close to two in the morning when Lisette finally makes her move, slinging her pack over her shoulder and creeping away from the rest of us.
 Once she’s got a bit of a lead on me, I get up and follow her.

 “Going somewhere, Lisette?”
 I ask, once we’re several hundred feet away from the others.
-I know Giorgi and Davy are still out here somewhere, and I assume Alex is somewhere behind me.
+I know Giorgi and Davy are out here somewhere, and I assume Alex is somewhere behind me.

 She jerks to a stop, clearly not having realized I was following her.
 She lets her pack fall from her shoulder as she turns to face me.